This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is sarcoidosis diagnosed?

-Your caregiver will examine you and ask you about other health conditions you may have.
+Your healthcare provider will examine you and ask you about other health conditions you may have.
 He may ask if you have family members with sarcoidosis or autoimmune diseases.
 He may also do an eye exam.
 You may have any of the following tests:

 - Blood tests: These are done to look for signs of inflammation.
 They may also check for liver and kidney function.